-When this picture was made this was the main line and because of congested traffic trains would be held up to such an extent that it required three or four days to make a run that today may be made in 12 to 14 run that today may be made in 12 to 14 hours.
-Recently, this was proven by Mr. Sn'der, when, on April 4, the wreck car was called to handle bridge iron on the Clinch Valley.
-They went to Flat Top and loaded four girders, moved to Pisgah and unloaded them and from there to Artrip, loaded a span of two girders riveted together and returned to Bluefield in 14 hours, with a total of 1 50 miles run.
+When this picture was made this was the main line and because of congested traffic trains would be held up to such an extent that it required three or four days to make a run that today may be made in 12 to 14 hours.
+Recently, this was proven by Mr. Snider, when, on April 4, the wreck car was called to handle bridge iron on the Clinch Valley.
+They went to Flat Top and loaded four girders, moved to Pisgah and unloaded them and from there to Artrip, loaded a span of two girders riveted together and returned to Rluefald in 14 hours with and returned to Bluefield in 14 hours, with a total of 150 miles run.